 Riya explained that in India, it is extremely important to cater to the masses.
 Although she saw her product as luxurious, she didn’t want it to become exclusive.
 A reasonable price point was crucial in making Candyskin as accessible as possible.
 To cater to a wide range of women, Riya decided to launch different collections.
-Some products were for everyday use while others were designed for special occasions such as weddings.
+Some products were for everyday use while others were designed for special occasions such as holidays and weddings.

 The Beginning of Candyskin